Celiac Disease: Introduction

 Celiac Disease: Misdiagnosis

 Because the symptoms of celiac disease can be vague and mimic many other conditions, a diagnosis can be overlooked or missed.
-The symptoms of celiac disease may be mistaken for such conditions as irritable bowel syndrome, inflammatory bowel disease, diverticulitis, iron-deficiency anemia caused by menstrual blood loss, intestinal infections, and chronic ...more misdiagnosis »
+The symptoms of celiac disease may be mistaken for such conditions as irritable bowel syndrome, inflammatory bowel disease, diverticulitis, iron-deficiency anemia caused by menstrual blood loss, intestinal infections, and ...more misdiagnosis »

 Symptoms of Celiac Disease